 In the winter, Paradise is the center for snowmobiling for riders from below the bridge.
-Don't miss our fun winter Mardi Gras de Snow in February.
 Make your reservations early and enjoy some of the finest snowmobiling adventures of your lifetime.
 Groomed cross-country trails at the Paradise Pathway and Tahquamenon Falls State Park.

 Top Photo: Freighter on Whitefish Bay by Ben Museliak, Shelldrake Shores Construction